-The benefit of setting up your custom Gravatar is that it makes your comments more personable and when it comes to business more credible.
-I always wonder when I see comments that don't have a custom Gravatar why those folks what to remain anonymous.
+The benefit of setting up your custom Gravatar is that it makes your comments more personable and when it comes to business, more credible.
+I always wonder when I see comments that don't have a custom Gravatar why those folks want to remain anonymous.

-Gravatars allow you to do a little extra marketing by displaying your most important tool -- your brand -- which is you!
-Remember, we're talking about perception here and that's why a nice photo, logo or representation of yourself works best for business activities.
+Gravatars allow you to do a little extra marketing by displaying your most important tool — your brand.
+And in many cases that's you.
+Remember, we're talking about perception here and that's why a nice photo, logo, or representation of yourself works best for business activities.

 Creating a Gravatar

 Choose the graphic or photo you would like to use.
-Starting out with a square graphic works best, however, you will have an opportunity to crop and adjust how your Gravatar will display.
+Starting out with a square graphic works best, however, you will have an opportunity to crop and adjust how your Gravatar will display during the setup process.

-The Gravatar site is very easy to use and only takes a couple steps to setup your Gravatar.
-Once setup your Gravatar will display automatically on any site that has Gravatar support as well as seamlessly on WordPress.com.
+The Gravatar site is very easy to use and only takes a couple of steps to set up your Gravatar.
+Once set up your Gravatar will display automatically on any site that has Gravatar support as well as seamlessly on WordPress.com.